-There are three main types of surface used on New Zealand's roads and highways:
+There are 3 main types of surface used on New Zealand’s roads and highways:

-A motorcycle balances on two wheels.
-To stay upright, the two wheels must have a good grip on the road surface.
-Because of this, any surface that affects the tyre's grip will affect its balance.
+A motorcycle balances on 2 wheels.
+To stay upright, the 2 wheels must have a good grip on the road surface.
+So any surface that affects the tyre’s grip will affect its balance.
 You should also be alert for changes in the road surface.

 Asphalt, also called bitumen, has a smooth, black appearance and produces a low level of road noise when you ride over it.
 It’s often used on busy roads and curves because it stands up well to wear caused by braking vehicles.

 Asphalt can be slippery when it is wet.
 This means you should slow down and take extra care in wet weather.

 Chip-seal is a thin layer of stones set in tar.
 It has a rough appearance when in good condition, but may wear smooth with age and frequent use.
 Worn chip-seal has reduced skid resistance, so be alert for smooth patches as you ride over it.